antoinedray/vim-packadd/README.md

 =======================================
 This python script takes all the pain of installing Vim packages away, one line in the command line is now all it takes !

+For now this scripts only supports git repositories (ex: vim-airline, gruvbox,...).

 Currently the below commands have been implemented:

 - install <url> (install package with the given url)
 - uninstall <package> (uninstall the package)
 - upgrade (upgrade all packages installed with this script)

+## Requirements

+The following are needed to run the script:

+- python3 (need to check if runs on python < 3x)
+- git
+- GitPython

 ## Usage
 ```